Share this post

 There is a huge selection of carrier oils to choose from and before you choose there are some important things to take into consideration, such as:

-Everyone’s skin absorbs oils differently, and this will also depend on the type of carrier oil you use.
+- Absorption: Everyone’s skin absorbs oils differently, and the absorption rate of carrier oils will also depend on the type you use.

 How to use carrier oils